 - Rs.
-62,324,238.00 to which the ordinary (voting) shareholders are entitled (subject to applicable government taxes); and - Rs.
-8,999,780.80 to which the ordinary (non-voting) shareholders are entitled (subject to applicable government taxes).

-shall be satisfied by the allotment and issue of new ordinary (voting) and (non-voting) shares to the entitled shareholders of the ordinary (voting) and (non-voting) shares respectively, on the basis of the following ratios:
+64,590,574 to which the ordinary (voting) shareholders are entitled; and - Rs.
+9,370,906/- to which the ordinary (non- voting) shareholders are entitled, shall be satisfied by the allotment and issue of new ordinary (voting) and (non-voting) shares to the entitled shareholders of the ordinary (voting) and (non-voting) shares respectively, on the basis of the following ratios:

-- 01 new fully paid ordinary (voting) share for every 27.50000397 existing issued and fully paid ordinary (voting) shares calculated on the basis of the market value of the ordinary (voting) shares as at end of trading on August 5th, 2022; and - 01 new fully paid ordinary (non-voting) share for every 24.25001185 existing issued and fully paid ordinary (non-voting) shares calculated on the basis of the market value of the ordinary (non-voting) shares as at end of trading on August 5th, 2022.
+- 01 new fully paid ordinary (voting) share for every 40.250000000 existing issued and fully paid ordinary (voting) shares calculated on the basis of the market value of the ordinary (voting) shares as at end of trading on July 31st, 2023; and - 01 new fully paid ordinary (non-voting) share for every 30.250000000 existing issued and fully paid ordinary (non-voting) shares calculated on the basis of the market value of the ordinary (non-voting) shares as at end of trading on July 31st, 2023.

-THAT the ordinary (voting) and (non-voting) residual share fractions, respectively, arising in pursuance of the aforementioned allotment and issue of new ordinary (voting) and (non-voting) shares after applying the formulas referred to in the sub heading "Residual fractions of shares" in the "Circular to the shareholders on the first and final dividend for 2022" dated August 12, 2022 be aggregated and the ordinary (voting) and (non-voting) shares, respectively, arising consequent to such aggregation be will be donated to a charity or charities approved by the Board of Directors of the Company by way of cash;
+THAT the ordinary (voting) and (non-voting) residual share fractions, respectively, arising in pursuance of the aforementioned allotment and issue of new ordinary (voting) and (non-voting) shares after applying the formulas referred to in the sub heading "Residual fractions of shares" in the "Circular to the shareholders on the first and final dividend for 2023" dated August 14, 2023 be aggregated and the shares arising consequent thereto will, subject to receiving the approval of the Shareholders therefore, such shares will be sold and the net sale proceeds arising therefrom be distributed to a charity/ charities approved by the Board of Directors.
+The donation will be effected by the Company within a reasonable period of time.

-THAT the new shares to be issued in pursuance of the said distribution scheme constituting a total issue of 5,665,839 new ordinary (voting) shares, based on the issued and fully paid ordinary (voting) shares as at August 9th, 2022, and 927,812 new ordinary (non-voting) shares based on the issued and fully paid ordinary (non-voting) shares as at August 9th, 2022 shall, immediately consequent to due allotment thereof to the entitled shareholders rank equal and pari passu in all respects with the existing issued and fully paid ordinary (voting) shares and the existing issued and fully paid ordinary (non-voting) shares of the Company respectively including the entitlement to participate in any dividend that may be declared after the date of allotment thereof and shall be listed on the Colombo Stock Exchange; and a.
+THAT the new shares to be issued in pursuance of the said distribution scheme constituting a total issue of 4,011,837 new ordinary (voting) shares, based on the issued and fully paid ordinary (voting) shares as at July 31^{st} , 2023, and 774,455 new ordinary (non-voting) shares based on the issued and fully paid ordinary (non-voting) shares as at July 31^{st} , 2023 shall, immediately consequent to due allotment thereof to the entitled shareholders rank equal and pari passu in all respects with the existing issued and fully paid ordinary (voting) shares and the existing issued and fully paid ordinary (non-voting) shares of the Company respectively including the entitlement to participate in any dividend that may be declared after the date of allotment thereof and shall be listed on the Colombo Stock Exchange; and a.
 (Dividend Resolution No. 2 i):